nikkikobako/MS2-Rescue-Me/README.md

 ### Code

+-   The map JavaScript was taken from the code-institue resume project, with some amendments for locations

 -   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.